KDawg/KATzCool2/README.md

 `C:\Users\Ken\.WebIde60\config\colors`

 ## App Setting
+Be sure to restart your IDE if it was running while your copied over the color scheme to its directory.

-Preferences -> IDE Settings -> Editor -> Colors & Fonts -> Scheme Name
+`Preferences -> IDE Settings -> Editor -> Colors & Fonts -> Scheme Name`

 # RubyMine Support